* Canadian dollar hits four-month high, Mexican peso gains

 The United States and Canada salvaged NAFTA as a trilateral pact with Mexico, rescuing a $1.2 trillion open-trade zone that had been about to collapse after nearly a quarter century .

-The Canadian dollar was up 0.85 percent against the dollar to a four-month high and the Mexican peso hit its highest in over seven weeks, up nearly a percent on the day.
+The Canadian dollar was up 0.65 percent against the dollar to a four-month high and the Mexican peso hit its highest in over seven weeks.

 "The trade deal is helping risk appetite across the board, especially the Canadian dollar, and that will likely lift appetite for emerging-market currencies across the board," said Manuel Oliveri, a currency strategist at Credit Agricole in London.

-The closely watched spread between Italian and German 10-year bond yields was at 268 basis points, about 30 bps wider than this time last week, but comfortably below Friday's high of 278 bps.
+The closely watched spread between Italian and German 10-year bond yields was at 270 basis points, over 30 bps wider than this time last week.

 "It is quite clear that the European Commission will not like (the budget proposal)," said Commerzbank rates strategist Michael Leister.
 "Brussels will give its opinion, which we think won’t be positive and ... the ratings agencies will opt for a similar stance.
 A downgrade is our base case."

-The euro was also intially hit by worries about a rise in Italy's fiscal deficit, dropping below the $1.16 mark, but it recovered as the session progressed to trade slightly higher at $1.1612.
+The euro was also hit by worries about a rise in Italy's fiscal deficit, dropping below the $1.16 mark having lost 1.2 percent last week and off three-month high of $1.18155 touched a week ago.

-Also casting a shadow on markets were two surveys on Sunday that showed growth in Chinese manufacturing sputtered in September as domestic and export demand softened.
+Also casting a shadow were two surveys on Sunday that showed growth in Chinese manufacturing sputtered in September as domestic and export demand softened.

 As a result, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.25 percent.
 China's financial markets were closed for a holiday, as was Hong Kong's stock exchange.